3 Nanoscale: molecular motors

 3.1.3 Single molecule force spectroscopy experiments

-Nanomanipulation techniques such as optical tweezers, Atomic Force Microscopy or Scanning probe microscopy, have been developed since the 1990s to study mechanostransduction phenomena of the living cells and in particular force generation by molecular motors (Spudich et al. 2011).
-They have been particularly successful at determining the functioning of processive molecular motors, i.e. motors that operate individually [Kinesin, Myosin VI etc., see (Block, Goldstein, and Schnapp 1990; Svoboda et al. 1993; Rock et al. 2001; Ménétrey et al. 2005)] or slow muscles myosins (Veigel et al. 2003).
-Unlike muscle Myosin II, processive molecular motors stay permanently in contact with their track thanks to their pair of heads actin like coordinated legs.
+Nanomanipulation techniques such as optical tweezers, Atomic Force Microscopy or Scanning probe microscopy, have been developed since the 1990s to study mechanostransduction phenomena of the living cells and in particular force generation by molecular motors.7 They have been particularly successful at determining the functioning of processive molecular motors, i.e. motors that operate individually8 or slow muscles myosins.9 Unlike muscle Myosin II, processive molecular motors stay permanently in contact with their track thanks to their pair of heads actin like coordinated legs.
 Non processive motors like muscle Myosin II spend only a small fraction of their cycle attached to their track.
-Studying these short-lived attached configuration requires sub-millisecond resolution of the loading device, which is a technical limitation of single molecule techniques (Finer, Simmons, and Spudich 1994; Molloy et al. 1995; Veigel et al. 2003).
+Studying these short-lived attached configuration requires sub-millisecond resolution of the loading device, which is a technical limitation of single molecule techniques.10

-The development ultrafast force clamp single molecule spectroscopy developed over the past decade, (see in particular Capitanio et al. 2012), alows now to detect events occuring at timescales comparable to that of the power stroke (Woody et al. 2019), which partially remove the previous limitations.
-Before that however, we can mention the work of Veigel et al. (2003) on the slower smooth muscle myosin who showed that the myosin detachment rate is load-dependent: it is larger when the molecule is in compression than when in tension.
+The development of ultrafast force clamp single molecule spectroscopy over the past decade,11 alows detecting events occuring at timescales comparable to that of the power stroke,12, which partially remove the previous limitations.
+Before that however, we can mention the work of Veigel et al. on the slower smooth muscle myosin who showed that the myosin detachment rate is load-dependent: it is larger when the molecule is in compression than when in tension.13

-A contemporary promissing application of single-molecule biophysical experiments is the in-vitro testing of mutated proteins and specific modulators used as treatments of muscular diseases.
-A recent example can be found in (Woody et al. 2018) where a dual-laser optical trapping setup was used to study the effect of Omecamtiv Mecarbil, a small positive cardiac inotropic agent that increases cardiac performance in acute heart failure situations (Malik et al. 2011).
+A contemporary promising application of single-molecule biophysical experiments is the in-vitro testing of mutated proteins and specific modulators used as treatments of muscular diseases.
+A recent example is provided by Woody et al.14 where a dual-laser optical trapping setup was used to study the effect of Omecamtiv Mecarbil, a small positive cardiac inotropic agent that increases cardiac performance in acute heart failure situations.15

 Since our work is focused on the modeling of non-processive motors, the systematic comparison of the model predictions with single modelule experimental results was not pursued, though it is not excluded for future model calibration procedures.